ADeabenderfer/EAPB-State-formatting-VBA-code/README.md

 Note: the provided data is a modified version of a confidential file.
 All data is fictional and for demonstration purposes only

+This macro was one of my first and was made with a combination of recoring steps and information within online sources.
+It has not been modified.
+It isn't "pretty" but it works.

 Payroll balancing reviews consisted of pulling employee data from a database system which returned a .txt file Reporting included all potential state taxes for each applicable pay period.
 Prior to this VBA macro, all actions were manual each time this report needed reviewed (anywhere from 2 a week to 15 or more).